olayinkafad/survey_form/README.md

 To view and interact with the survey form, simply clone this repository and open the index.html file in your web browser.

 ## Contributing
 As this is my first project, any feedback and contributions are welcome!
 Feel free to fork the repository, make improvements, and submit a pull request.
-Constructive feedback will help me learn and grow as a web developer.
+Constructive feedback will help me learn and grow as a Software Engineer.

 ## Acknowledgments
 I would like to thank freecodecamp, the online community and various resources that provided guidance and tutorials, to help me complete this project.